Third and Fourth Paddle

 Days pass

-Time feels less distinct than it has been.
+As time feels less distinct than it has been.
 It feels as though only a few days have passed since I last wrote.
 I feel a need to finish the piece.
 As I carve and begin to see what is happening in the piece, it dawns on me that everything is becoming one.

-Although there is some distinction between one character and another there are also parts that are the same.
-There is unity, and don’t think I am not surprised at how cosmic or philosophical that might sound!
-At this point the piece is taking on meaning.
-Things are not necessarily the same as I at first wanted them to be.
+At this point, the piece is taking on meaning.
+Things are not necessarily as I at first wanted them to be.
 I am finding that if I let things be what they want to be, they can become even more beautiful than I would have at first imagined.
 I am fascinated as I have just discovered another whale in the piece and as I take away wood to expose the body of the whale, the same action is making the heron more distinct.
 This shaping is, as well, making the other whale more distinct…and I don’t do drugs!
 Back to the carving.

 Another day

-As I carve, I understand more about the piece, and how each part is significant.
-If I have not removed some part of the wood piece, then I take on the attitude that it is there for some other purpose.
-In this piece it is both all I know and all I do not know.
+As I carve, I come to understand more about the piece, and how each part holds significance.
+If I have not removed some part of the wood piece, then I adopt the attitude that it remains for some other purpose.
+In this piece there exists both all I know and all I do not know.
 All will be in the “I” of the beholder.
-The piece is really beginning to take shape.
-I shall relax, be patient, and it will do, become what it wants to become.

-As well, I am following my own advice as I say to myself, “Don’t be concerned about what it is going to be or what it is going to look like.
+Don’t be concerned about what it is going to be or what it is going to look like.
 It is not presently about what I can’t do, what I am not able to do.
 It is about what I am presently able to do.
-Do that.”
+Do that.”I’m returning to old notes and putting them together.
+I am able to do that.
+I am feeling better already!

 Same day continues, a short note